peteroupc/CBOR/docs/PeterO.DataUtilities.md

         string str,
         bool replace);

 Encodes a string in UTF-8 as a byte array.
+This method does not insert a byte-order mark (U+FEFF) at the beginning of the encoded byte array.

+REMARK: It is not recommended to use  `Encoding.UTF8.GetBytes`  in .NET, or the  `getBytes()`  method in Java to do this.
+For instance,  `Encoding.UTF8`  begins the encoded string with a byte-order mark, and  `getBytes()`  encodes text strings in an unspecified character encoding.
+Both behaviors can be undesirable.

 <b>Parameters:</b>